-Students who complete all of the requirements of Options II and III are considered to be fully certified by the community college.
+Students who complete all of the requirements of the CSU/GE or IGETC Certificate of Achievement are considered to be fully certified by the community college.
 (See the Intersegmental General Education Transfer Curriculum section for more information).

 Note: Students transferring without certification of general education must complete the pattern of courses required of "native" students, as outlined in the catalog of the particular state university.